Quaker Bridge Mall: History

-Quaker Bridge Mall opened in 1975 with four anchors: Bamberger's, Hahne's, JCPenney and Sears.
-The mall's existence helped to spur growth along the Route 1 corridor with the opening of additional shopping and strip centers, as well as the reconstruction of numerous intersections on Route 1 to accommodate the rising levels in traffic.
+Quaker Bridge Mall opened in 1975 with two anchors: Bamberger's and Sears.
+Two other anchors opened in 1976 which were Hahne's that opened on April 1, 1976 and JCPenney that opened on July 28, 1976.
+The development of the mall helped to spur growth along the Route 1 corridor with the opening of additional shopping and strip centers, as well as the reconstruction of numerous intersections on Route 1 to accommodate the rising levels in traffic.

-An AMC 4-screen cinema opened February 1977 at the back entrance, under Woolworth's.
-Department store changes took place in 1986 and 1990 when Bamberger's converted to Macy's and the closing of Hahne's allowed for the opening of Lord & Taylor.
-In 1988–89, the mall was heavily renovated.
+An AMC four-screen cinema opened February 1977 at the back entrance, under Woolworth's.
+Anchor store changes took place in 1986 and 1990 when Bamberger's converted to Macy's and the closing of Hahne's allowed for the opening of Lord & Taylor.
+In 1988–89, the mall was renovated.
 New flooring was added, new lighting was added, new seating areas added, the child's play area in the Sears wing was removed in favor of a planter and seating area, the majority of the fountains were removed, the mall was painted and the entrances facing Route 1 were redesigned.
 In the late 1990s, Woolworth's and the movie theater closed.

 A proposed 600000 sqft expansion project in the 2000s would have added Neiman Marcus and Nordstrom, along with as many as 100 new stores and restaurants.
 Nordstrom's two-level, 144000 sqft store would have been the fifth Nordstrom store in New Jersey.
 Neiman Marcus had planned to occupy about 90000 sqft on two levels.
 The township approved the new JCPenney building and parking deck in 2008.
+However, neither project was continued in the mall's 2010 renovations.

-On October 25, 2010, the Quaker Bridge Mall received approval from Lawrence Township to build an expansion.
-In 2012, Simon began a large-scale renovation of the mall, replacing flooring, the escalator in the center court, and adding a glass elevator in front of Lord & Taylor and escalators in front of JCPenney.
-A new food court was built on the upper level.
+In October 2010, the mall received approval from Lawrence Township to expand that included a large-scale renovation of the mall, replacing flooring, the escalator in the center court, and adding an elevator in front of Lord & Taylor and escalators in front of JCPenney, with a new food court added on the upper level near Macy’s.

-On May 31, 2018, Sears announced that its store would be closing as part of a plan to close 72 stores nationwide..
+In May 2018, Sears announced that its store would be closing as part of a plan to close 72 stores nationwide.
+Spirit Halloween has occupied some of the former Sears on the Route 1 side each year since 2022 from August to early November.

-On August 27, 2020, it was announced that Lord & Taylor would be closing as part of the chain's nationwide liquidation.
+In August 2020, Lord & Taylor announced that it would be closing its store at the mall, as part of the chain's nationwide liquidation.